shields/opentaxsolver/OTS_2024/0_README.txt

   RPLCSTRNG_02

 History:
+    * v22.05 (3/6/2025) - Promoted the new MI State form to front GUI panel.
+	Fixed the new MI State form line 34.
+In OH State form's optional information section, added second address line, and county-code.
+	In AZ State form, now sets line 29a limit according to the number of tax-payers.
+Removed quotes around Dependent names in Form-1040 output to ease parsing in new form programs using 1040 output.
     * v22.04 (2/28/2025) - The PDF fill-out program can now suppress
 	negative signs for form-lines enclosed in parenthesis, which are expected to be negative (by accounting notation).
 	As for example on Schedule-D, lines 14 and 21.
 	Added Fed-1040 Sched-D lines 1a and 8a, for those who receive Forms 1099-B on some transactions.
     * v22.03 (2/12/2025) - Fixed stray comma in Fed 1040 and 2210 tax-table.
 	Added click-able instructions for forms 8602, 8812, 8895, 8959, and 8960.
 	Added option in GUI to set a custom save-directory instead of the default,